eirwynz/ConvLSTM-LBM-HotelDesign/README.md

 **Project Overview:**

-This project introduces an innovative approach to revolutionize fluid dynamics simulation in boutique hotel development.
+This project demonstrates an innovative approach to revolutionize fluid dynamics simulation in boutique hotel development.
 By leveraging a Convolutional LSTM (ConvLSTM) neural network architecture applied to the Lattice Boltzmann Method (LBM), we aim to optimize HVAC systems, thermal comfort, and building airflow, addressing the cost and efficiency challenges in hotel design.

 ## Executive Summary